-SMA type II patients typically survive longer - even absent drug treatment - than individuals with type I, due to greater motor strength in addition to availability of improved aggressive supportive care.
-Children with SMA type II usually do not have swallowing problems, but this can vary from child to child.
+SMA type 2 patients typically survive longer - even absent drug treatment - than individuals with type 1, due to greater motor strength in addition to availability of improved aggressive supportive care.
+Children with SMA type 2 usually do not have swallowing problems, but this can vary from child to child.
 They may have difficulty eating enough food by mouth to maintain their weight and grow, and a feeding tube may become necessary.
+Patients with SMA type 2 often experience:

-Respiratory Function: Children with SMA type II may also develop weakness of the muscles used for breathing and experience difficulty coughing and hypoventilation during sleep.
-Some may require equipment to support coughing especially with illness and support breathing during sleep.

-Musculoskeletal Function: Weakness also leads to contractures.
+- Decline in Respiratory Function: Children with SMA type 2 may also develop weakness of the muscles used for breathing and experience difficulty coughing and hypoventilation during sleep.
+Some may require equipment to support coughing especially with illness and support breathing during sleep. - Decline in Musculoskeletal Function: Weakness also leads to contractures (tightening of muscles around joints due to lack of motion).
 Stretching and bracing are often prescribed to preserve flexibility and prevent contractures.
 Problems with the spine and hips may lead to further loss of function.
 Severe curvature of the spine (scoliosis) can be managed with a brace to facilitate sitting upright and generally requires orthopedic surgical intervention with rod placement using a growing rod construct or a spinal fusion and fixed rods.
 Bones are generally weaker and may break easily.
-A variety of therapeutic supports are available to help position children and adults with SMA type II comfortably.
-Adults with SMA type II often develop contractures, and limited mobility with disease progression necessitating the aid of caregivers or adaptive technology to perform activities of daily living (Haaker and Fujak, 2013, Mercuri et al., 2018, Cruz et al., 2018).
+A variety of therapeutic supports are available to help position children and adults with SMA type 2 comfortably.
+Adults with SMA type 2 often develop contractures, and limited mobility with disease progression necessitating the aid of caregivers or adaptive technology to perform activities of daily living (Haaker and Fujak, 2013, Mercuri et al., 2018, Cruz et al., 2018, Burr et al., 2023, Nishio et al., 2023).